attestate/ad/whitepaper.md

 property by requiring the owner to self-assess its value.
-Whereas the land valuation process in LVT is maliciously capturable through corrupting the centralized assessors, in the Harberger tax scheme, every owner self-assessing their property, will however, also have to sell it at that self-assessed price immediately.
-In that way, prices in the Harberger tax model are self-correcting.
+Whereas the land valuation process in LVT is maliciously capturable through corrupting the centralized assessors, in the Harberger tax scheme, every owner self-assessing their property will also have to sell it at that self-assessed price immediately.
+In that way, prices in the Harberger tax model is self-correcting.

 1. Self-assess the value of your land too low, and therefore pay less taxes, and someone might buy it from you.
 2. Self-assess the value of your land too high, and hence make it less likely to be bought, and you're going to pay a lot of taxes.

+Harberger taxes incentivize owners to self-assess the price of their property truthfully as to what its utility is as they're otherwise going to either lose access to the property or pay so much taxes that it makes holding the property unprofitable.

 The table below compares LVT and Harberger taxes: